pythonpune/pythonpune.github.com/pages/posting-policy.md

 It should be noted, that the following, are explicitly listed as not to be posted on the forum.

 * Job Postings (even if related to python).
-You may consider [Pune Startup Jobs](https://groups.google.com/forum/?fromgroups#!forum/PuneStartupJobs) as an alternative.
 * News / Announcements of events of interest to programmers in general, but of no particular direct relevance to python (irrespective of whether these are within or without Pune city).
-There are a number of other programming related forums / mailing lists.
-You could post in the appropriate one and perhaps also on the [PuneTechies](https://www.facebook.com/groups/punetechies) page.